 Cover Crop - To further promote a healthy ecosystem, we have planted permanent cover crops which have the side benefit of producing higher quality grapes by forcing the vines to compete for water and soil nutrients, resulting in smaller berries with more concentrated flavors.
 Once cover crops are established, simple mowing keeps the vineyard tidy and well-groomed.
 Because there is no tilling of the soil, the vineyard requires less tractor use, and the population of earthworms is preserved.
 Cover crops also mitigate soil erosion from wind and rain and serve as habitats for beneficial insects that feed on vine pests such as mites and leafhoppers, minimizing the use of pesticides, even organic ones.
 In 2009, we spread the seeds of wildflowers which attract beneficial insects around the perimeter of the vineyard blocks – often referred to as an “insectary.”

-Natural Pest Control - We have provided homes and resting places throughout the vineyard for predators such as owls and other birds of prey that help to reduce gopher populations that attack vines from beneath the soil.
-Encouraging the presence also has the added benefit of scaring away small birds such as starlings and linnets that enjoy feasting on Pinot Noir grapes.
-Our two vineyard cats, Brett and Stella also help with the gophers and our flock of chickens help with soft bodied insects in the vineyard and garden.
+Natural Pest Control - We provided homes and resting places throughout the vineyard for predators such as owls and other birds of prey that help to reduce gopher populations that attack vines from beneath the soil.
+Encouraging their presence also has the added benefit of scaring away small birds such as starlings and linnets that enjoy feasting on Pinot Noir grapes.
+Our two vineyard cats, Brett and Stella, also help with the gophers.